LCC-CIT/CS296N-CourseMaterials/LectureNotes/WK09-Docker/CS296N-LN-WK09-D2-Docker.md

    `docker image ls`

 3. Log into your ACR service.
+   To do this, you must [install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and you need to use Windows Power Shell[^1].
-   (To do this step, you need to [install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)) `az acr login --name {your ACR name} `
+   `az acr login --name {your ACR name} `

    You will be asked for login credentials.
 You get these from the Azure portal, in the "Access Keys" page of your ACR service.